ShubhamPoriya/100-days-of-code/log.md

 **Thoughts**: Learning from like minded and experienced people will help me gain momentum in right direction and will also help me stay motivated.

 **Link(s) to work**: Workout Manager Web App: Coming soon...

+### Day 24: September 16, 2020

+**Today's Progress**: Today I learnt C++ basics and also solved hacker rank python problems.
+I will be starting a new project from tomorrow with my friend in order to learn different fields of software development.

+**Thoughts**: Sometimes I really feel lazy to even write a single line of code.
+But being persistent with work and habits gives great results.

+**Link(s) to work**: New app coming soon...